dkuchan415/ETL-Olympics/README.md

-# ELT Project Technical Report
+# ETL Project Technical Report

 For this ETL project our goal was to clean and combine data from three different data sources to create a database which will store the data in a single location for querying.
 This data would be useful in seeing if there are any regional trends in sports played or trends due to level of income.]